FINANCIAL RESILIENCE RESOURCES

 We’ve put these resources together to help you increase your financial resilience and will be updating them as we can with new information.

-If you’re worried you can’t pay your bills or are current unable to pay bills, here are some tips to help boost your financial resilience.
+If you’re worried you can’t pay your bills or are currently unable to pay bills, here are some tips to help boost your financial resilience.

 Action Step 1: Take an inventory of what you own and what you owe using our Personal Financial Inventory.
 This will help you know what assets you have to keep you afloat and how best to strategize dealing with your debt.